WizInteractive/clumsy-sitemap/readme.md

 ];
 ```

-Will yield the following entry in your sitemap.xml:
+This will yield the following entry in your `sitemap.xml`:
 ```
 ...
 <url>